abhishek-raj8051/right-ads-gulati-physiotherapy/README.md

 ## 📌 About This Project

-This project was developed as part of a client engagement handled through **[Your Agency / Company Name]**, where I contributed as a **Web Development Intern**.
-The brief was to design and build a complete, production-ready website for a physiotherapy and chiropractic clinic — covering everything from the homepage and treatment listings to an online appointment booking flow.
+This project was developed as part of a client engagement handled through **Right Ads**, a digital marketing agency, where I currently work as a **Cybersecurity Intern**.
+Alongside my core cybersecurity responsibilities, I was given the opportunity to take on this web development assignment — designing and building a complete, production-ready website for a physiotherapy and chiropractic clinic client, covering everything from the homepage and treatment listings to an online appointment booking flow.

+Taking on a task outside my primary domain was a deliberate stretch goal — it let me apply secure coding practices (input validation, safe form handling, and clean dependency management) while building a real, client-facing product from scratch.

 My responsibilities on this project included: